campfireunion/docs/docs/2023.2/studio/how-tos/motion-and-scene-capture.md

 # Motion and scene capture

+Record your spatial content so you can watch it in VR and share it with the public.

 [[> How to make a motion capture recording]]

 [[> How to watch a motion capture recording]]